-The 2019 amendment to the AMA ("Amendment") shall come into force by the end of 2020.
-The Amendment introduces a new system in which the JFTC may more flexibly reduce the administrative surcharges to be imposed on leniency applicants in accordance with the degree of their cooperation with the investigations.
-Concurrently, for the purpose of promoting leniency applicants' cooperation with an investigation, a system similar to attorney-client privilege was introduced - investigators will not access documents which include confidential communications between the client and their attorney regarding legal advice ("Treatment"), especially for cases concerning price-fixing cartels and bid-rigging.
-On June 25, 2020, the JFTC published rules and guidelines necessary to implement the Amendment.
+The AMA was amended in June 2019 (but not yet effective at the time when we write this article), and a new system was adopted by the amended AMA, in which the JFTC may more flexibly reduce the administrative surcharges to be imposed on leniency applicants, except for the first applicant which will continue to receive a 100% reduction, in accordance with the degree of their cooperation with the investigations.
+In addition, for the purpose of promoting the leniency applicants' cooperation with the investigation, a system similar to attorney-client privilege was introduced-investigators will not access documents stating the contents of confidential communication between the client and attorney regarding legal advice, especially for cases concerning price-fixing cartels and bid-rigging.